 The cost of nuclear fuel is being amortized to fuel expense based on usage.
-The total nuclear fuel expense for 2015, 2014 and 2013 amounted to \$78,762,000, \$85,166,000, and \$86,828,000, respectively.
+The total nuclear fuel expense for 2016, 2015 and 2014 amounted to \$83,751,000, \$78,762,000, and \$85,166,000, respectively.

-Contracts with the U.S. Department of Energy have been executed to provide for the permanent disposal of spent nuclear fuel produced at Hatch and Vogtle.
+Contracts with the U.S. Department of Energy have been executed to provide for the permanent disposal of spent nuclear fuel produced at Plants Hatch and Vogtle.
 The Department of Energy failed to begin disposing of spent fuel in January 1998 as required by the contracts, and Georgia Power, as agent for the co-owners of the plants has pursued and continues to pursue legal remedies against the Department of Energy for breach of contract.

-On December 14, 2014, the U.S. Court of Federal Claims issued a judgment in favor of Georgia Power, as agent for the co-owners, to recover spent nuclear fuel storage costs at Hatch and Vogtle Units No. 1 and No. 2 covering the period of 2005 through 2010.
+On December 14, 2014, the U.S. Court of Federal Claims issued a judgment in favor of Georgia Power, as agent for the co-owners, to recover spent nuclear fuel storage costs at Plant Hatch and Vogtle Units No. 1 and No. 2 covering the period of 2005 through 2010.
 Our ownership share of the \$36,474,000 total award was \$10,949,000, which was received in April 2015.
 The effects of the award were recorded during the first quarter of 2015 and resulted in a \$7,320,000 reduction in total operating expenses, including reductions to fuel expense and production costs, as well as a \$3,629,000 reduction to plant in service.

-On March 4, 2014, Georgia Power, as agent for the co-owners, filed a separate claim seeking damages for spent nuclear fuel storage costs at Hatch and Vogtle Units No. 1 and No. 2 covering a period of January 1, 2011 through December 31, 2013.
+On March 4, 2014, Georgia Power, as agent for the co-owners, filed a separate claim seeking damages for spent nuclear fuel storage costs at Plant Hatch and Vogtle Units No. 1 and No. 2 covering a period of January 1, 2011 through December 31, 2013.
 The damage period was subsequently amended and now extends through December 31, 2014.
 Damages will continue to accumulate until the issue is resolved or storage is provided.
-No amounts have been recognized in the financial statements as of December 31, 2015 for this claim.
+No amounts were recognized in the financial statements as of December 31, 2016 for this claim.
 The final outcome of these matters cannot be determined at this time.